khhoerauf/mobile-e2e-test/readme_android.md

 # Run Your Tests

-"!!!
-IMPORTANT: Make sure that the Monefy app is installed on your desired emulator before executing the tests."
+`IMPORTANT: Make sure that the Monefy app is installed on your desired emulator before executing the tests.`

 1. Once the emulator is running and the test application is installed, you can execute your test suite with the following commands: